-Criteria JORC Code explanation Commentary • Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
+Criteria JORC Code explanation Commentary Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+For SMDD001 the values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
 The check sampling results are monitored and performance issues are communicated to the laboratory if necessary.
 Re-sampling by Nortec confirmed earlier assay results received by the Geological Survey of Finland (GTK).
-Verification of sampling and • The verification of significant intersections by either independent or alternative company personnel. • Verification of GTK results by subsequent sampling by Nortec. assaying • The use of twinned holes. • Twin holes have not been drilled in this area. • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • Nortec data and the Finnish Geological Survey (GTK) data have been sighted in reports. • Discuss any adjustment to assay data. • Assay data was not adjusted.
-Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. • Historical hole locations are shown on detailed maps from GTK 2006 report Kärkkäinen et. al. Hole collars have been sighted in the field and pick-ups of historical holes, and those drilled by Avalon, have been undertaken by a qualified surveyor. • Specification of the grid system used. • The current projection used for map preparation in Finland is ETRS- TM35FIN, with Datum EUREF89 Quality and adequacy of topographic control. • LIDAR data are available and have been used to apply topographic control.
-Data spacing and distribution • Data spacing for reporting of Exploration Results.
+Verification of sampling and • The verification of significant intersections by either independent or alternative company personnel.
+Verification of GTK results by subsequent sampling by Nortec. assaying The use of twinned holes.
+Twin holes have not been drilled in this area. , 8 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Nortec data and the Finnish Geological Survey (GTK) data have been sighted in reports.
+Discuss any adjustment to assay data.
+Assay data were not adjusted.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Historical hole locations are shown on detailed maps from GTK 2006 report Kärkkäinen et. al. Hole collars have been sighted in the field and pick-ups of historical holes, and those drilled by Avalon are currently being undertaken by a qualified surveyor.
+Specification of the grid system used. • The current projection used for map preparation in Finland is ETRS-TM35FIN, with Datum EUREF89 Quality and adequacy of topographic control.
+No reports of topographic control have been sighted.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Drilling by Avalon is on 5 traverses between 30 and 100m apart.
-The historical drilling was comprised of 60 drill holes on multiple traverses at approximately 10 and 40m apart. usnibuton • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+The historical drilling was comprised of 60 drill holes on multiple traverses at approximately 10 and 40m apart.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Sufficient continuity in both geology and mineralisation has been established based on geological mapping and cross-section representation.
-No JORC 2012 mineral resource has yet been estimated for the Satulinmäki Gold Project.
 Whether sample compositing has been applied.
 No sample compositing was done.
-Orientation of data in • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. • Drilling orientations were considered appropriate for the interpreted structures controlling mineralisation.
+Orientation of data in Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Drilling orientations were considered appropriate for the interpreted structures controlling mineralisation.

-Criteria JORC Code explanation Commentary relation to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. • The company does not believe that any sample bias had been introduced which could have a material effect.
-Sample security • The measures taken to ensure sample security.
+Criteria JORC Code explanation Commentary relation to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+The company does not believe that any sample bias had been introduced which could have a material effect.
+Sample security The measures taken to ensure sample security.
 A secure sample management system has been established and documented and involves the drilling contractor, Avalon consultants, personnel from contracting group Palsatech, and the assay laboratories.
 Nortec's sampling procedures indicate individual samples were given due attention.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data. • No audits were completed.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+No audits were completed.